RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 For now I don't try sending data to it, as I want to later have a Telemetry Collector send traces to Tempo.

-## Install Promtail

-**Promtail** is an agent developed by Grafana Labs that is used to collect logs from your Kubernetes nodes (or other sources) and send them to Loki, which is a log aggregation system.
-Promtail is typically deployed as a DaemonSet in Kubernetes, so it runs on every node and tails the logs from containers (usually from containers).
-It can add labels (such as pod, namespace, and container name) to the logs, making them easy to query in Grafana via Loki.

 ### Testing a Python application

 OK, now I have a working Grafana and Prometheus installation on my Kubernetes cluster.
 How can I send the logs from a Python application using the OTLP standard, using env variables like `OTEL_EXPORTER_OTLP_ENDPOINT` and related?

-## TODO: correct this text

 ## OpenTelemetry Collector in Kubernetes Monitoring Setup